smcdef/kprobe-template/README.md

 }
 ```

-The `do_sys_open` has four parameters, so you should use KRETPROBE_ENTRY_HANDLER_DEFINE4.
+The `do_sys_open` has four parameters, so you should use `KRETPROBE_ENTRY_HANDLER_DEFINE4`.
 The `struct parameters`is the your own private data structure.
 If you only want to store one parameter or other privata data(maybe timestamp or what else you want), you can just use a `long` type instead of a structure.
-The KRETPROBE_RET_HANDLER_DEFINE only has two parameters, one is the private data structure and the other is the `retval` which is the return value of the `do_sys_open` function.
+The `KRETPROBE_RET_HANDLER_DEFINE` only has two parameters, one is the private data structure and the other is the `retval` which is the return value of the `do_sys_open` function.
 The `int` type is the `do_sys_open` function return type.
 If the function return type is a pointer type, here should be a pointer type.

 ### kretprobe at offset

 The kretprobe does not support the specified offset except zero.
-So if you want to use the KRETPROBE_ENTRY_HANDLER_DEFINE_OFFSET(func, offset, type, arg) macro.
+So if you want to use the `KRETPROBE_ENTRY_HANDLER_DEFINE_OFFSET(func, offset, type, arg)` macro.
 The `offset` must be zero.
 Otherwise kretprobe will fail to register.

 ### tracepoint

 There is only one API for tracepoint.
 Now if you want to trace signal via `trace_signal_generate`.
-You can use the TRACEPOINT_HANDLER_DEFINE.
+You can use the `TRACEPOINT_HANDLER_DEFINE`.
 Just like this.

 ```c
 #include "kprobe.h"